VasileiosMalt/DITL/README.md

 ## Security

 - **API keys are never stored in the project.** They live in `~/.ditl/settings.json` on your machine and are excluded from version control.
-- The renderer runs with `contextIsolation: true` and `nodeIntegration: false` — the UI can only call the explicitly exposed IPC methods.
+- The renderer runs with `contextIsolation: true` and `nodeIntegration: false`, and the UI can only call the explicitly exposed IPC methods.
 - No telemetry, no analytics, no network calls except to your chosen AI provider.

 ---